mph-/lcapy/doc/discretetime.rst

 Discrete-time signals
 =====================

-Discrete-time signal support is experimental and requires the  `discretetime` to be explicitly imported.
+Discrete-time signal support is experimental and requires the `discretetime` module to be explicitly imported.
 It introduces three new domain variables:

   - `n` for discrete-time signals, for example, `3 * u(n - 2)`
   - `k` for discrete-frequency spectra